What Is Graves’ Disease?

 - thyroid stimulating immunoglobulin (TSI) test

 combined results of these may help your doctor learn if you have Graves’

 treatment options are available for people with Graves’ disease:

 - anti-thyroid drugs

-- radioiodine therapy
+- radioactive iodine (RAI) therapy

 - thyroid surgery

 doctor may suggest you use one or more of these options to treat your disorder.

 may be prescribed.
 Beta-blockers may also be used to help reduce the effects of

-common treatments for Graves’ disease, it requires you to take
+common treatments for Graves’ disease.
+This treatment requires you to take